Last date modified: 2026-Jun-12

 - Click Create Project.

-Within the Custom Analysis panel, you can define up to five Custom Fields that determine how aiR will analyze each document.
+Within the Custom analysis panel, you can define up to five Custom insights that determine how aiR will analyze each document.
 Each field is created and edited directly within the prompt criteria pane.

-- Custom Fields—each Custom Analysis project can include up to five Custom Fields.
+- Custom insight—each Custom analysis project can include up to five Custom insights.

-- Field Title (Name)—the field name is required.
-It must be unique within the project and can be up to 50 characters.
+- Title—the insight name must be unique within the project and can be up to 50 characters.
 The title will act as the label for displaying results in Analysis Results tables, Custom Projects card in the Viewers, and the published output.

-- Description / Prompt—the description or prompt is required.
-It can be up to 500 characters.
-It defines the exact instruction given to the model for its analysis.
-See Best practices guide for Custom Analysis field descriptions (Advanced Access) for more information.
+- Description / Prompt—the description or prompt (maximum 1000 characters) defines the exact instruction given to the model for its analysis.
+See Best practices guide for Custom insight descriptions (Advanced Access) for more information.

-On the Custom Analysis panel you can create new Custom Analysis fields, edit existing field names and prompts, and delete fields that are no longer needed.
+On the Custom panel you can create new Custom insights, edit existing insight titles and prompts, and delete insights that are no longer needed.

-- Enter a unique Title (Name) for the first Custom Field (up to 50 characters).
+- Enter a unique Title for the first Custom insight (up to 50 characters).
 It will act as the label for displaying results in Analysis Results tables, Custom Projects card in the Viewers, and the published output.

-- To delete a custom field from the list, click the vertical ellipses next to the desired field and select Delete.
+- To delete a Custom insight from the list, click the vertical ellipses next to the desired title and select Delete.

-- Click Save when finished adding Custom fields.
+- Click Save when finished adding Custom insights.

-Once custom field setup is complete, you can run the analysis.
+After setting up all the custom insights, you can run the analysis.

 - Click Analyze [X] documents.